Dalhousie University: Sustainability

 Dalhousie University is actively involved in sustainability issues and has received a number of sustainability awards and recognition for academic programs, university operations, and research.
 In 2022, Dalhousie received a GOLD rating from AASHE STARS (Version 2.2).
 In 2009, the university signed the University and College Presidents' Climate Change Statement of Action for Canada to reduce emissions of greenhouse gases.
 Dalhousie is also a signatory of UNEP's International Declaration on Cleaner Production.
 In 1999, the university signed the Talloires Declaration, which committed Dalhousie and other higher education institutions to developing, creating, supporting, and maintaining sustainability.

-In 2008, the College of Sustainability, the Office of Sustainability, and the Dalhousie Student Union Sustainability Office were formed.
-During 2008, the President's Advisory Council on Sustainability was also created.
-The council meets quarterly to discuss pan-university sustainability issues.
-Dalhousie's College of Sustainability offers an undergraduate Major in Environment, Sustainability and Society (ESS) integrating with seven bachelor's degrees and 40 subjects across five faculties.

 Administration

 Henry Hicks Academic Administration Building is located at Dalhousie's Studley Campus, and houses many of Dalhousie's administrative offices.

 University governance is conducted through the Board of Governors and the Senate, both of which were given much of their present power in the Unofficial Consolidation of an Act for the Regulation and Support of Dalhousie College in Chapter 24 of the Acts of 1863.
 This statute replaced ones from 1820, 1823, 1838, 1841 and 1848, and has since been supplemented 11 times, most recently in 1995.
 The Board is responsible for conduct, management, and control of the university and of its property, revenues, business, and affairs.
 Board members, known as Governors of the Board, include the university's chancellor, president, and 25 other members.
 Members include people from within the university community such as four approved representatives from Dalhousie Student Union, and those in the surrounding community, such as the Mayor of Halifax.
 The Senate is responsible for the university's academics, including standards for admission and qualifications for degrees, diplomas, and certificates.
 The Senate consists of 73 positions granted to the various faculty representatives, academic administrators, and student representatives.

 The president acts as the chief executive officer and is responsible to the Board of Governors and to the Senate for the supervision of administrative and academic works.
 Thomas McCulloch served as the first president when the office was created in 1838.
 John Forrest was the longest-serving president, holding the office from 1885 to 1911.
 Kim Brooks is the 13th president of the university, and has served since August 2023.
 In August 2025, under the leadership of President Brooks, the university took the unprecedented action of locking out approximately 1000 members of the Dalhousie Faculty Association.
+The contract dispute primarily focused on Dalhousie's use of non permanent contracts, creating precocity amongst certain faulty and cost of living salary increases.
+The lock out lasted one month, and despite demands from the student union, no refunds were given to students who missed class time.
+It also had negative impacts on research as locked out faculty had no ability to complete work or apply for grants.